pjolayres/next-typescript-workspace/README.md

 This will ensure that the test execution environment has all the required tools to run properly (node, chromium, etc.).

+## Notes
+1. Redux is always initialized to the default state when being rendered in the server.
+After the client's initial render, the state is then rehydrated from localStorate which triggers an update to dependent components.
+1. The application is using redux-persist is being used without the need for `<PersistGate />`.
+Since server-side rendering means loaded pages will have preliminary data in them, it is better to render the page without the artificial blocking that `PersistGate` provides.

 ## Issues
 1. Using Next.js `<Link prefetch />` does not work when running through **Jest** and **react-test-renderer**.
 1. `next build` fails if tests (e.g. `index.ui.test.ts`) are co-located inside the **/pages** directory beside the corresponding page.
 Next.js build assumes these files are pages themselves.